Your Cart is Currently Empty

 Each Monday and Friday we take you behind the scenes to the people, places and things that inspire us.
 This week we introduce you to sculptor Robin Antar.

-Upon the introduction to renown interior designer Mark Epstein via interior designer Antonie Ponton while in a meeting my eye caught this amazing sculpture of a hot dog.
-I inquired who made it and Mark's design assistant Leon replied " my mother" .
-I quickly jotted down her name and started my research when I got back to our apt.
+Upon the introduction to renowned interior designer Mark Epstein via interior designer Antonie Ponton while in a meeting my eye caught this amazing sculpture of a hot dog.
+I inquired who made it and Mark's design assistant Leon replied "my mother."
+I quickly jotted down her name and started my research when I got back to our apartment.

 I sat down with Robin to ask her some questions giving us a peek into her thoughts and inspirations.